-And with the skillet being all you care to enjoy, your server will literally bring meat refills to the table.
-So there’s definitely no question of value here.
+And with the skillet being all-you-care-to-enjoy, your server will literally bring meat refills to the table.
+So there’s no question of value here.

-My son, who has serious food allergies, opted to get the same meal on both of these visits.
+My son, who has severe food allergies, opted to get the same meal on both visits.
 So, we’ll have two different photos for consistency.

-These are the allergy-friendly Mickey waffles with a side of bacon, fruit, and an allergy-friendly spread.
-One of the things at Disney I’m most thankful for is that they can accommodate food allergies.
+These are allergy-friendly Mickey waffles with a side of bacon, fruit, and an allergy-friendly spread.
+One of the things I’m most thankful for is that Disney can accommodate food allergies.
 It can be challenging to eat out when you have to deal with so many dietary concerns.

 - Grand Floridian Cafe Review

 Additionally, I love the character breakfast at Topolino’s Terrace, located at Disney’s Riviera Resort.
 If you want to know more about character meals, check out our complete guide to Disney World Character Dining.

 Are you planning a Walt Disney World vacation?
 Resorts Gal specializes in providing Disney World Hotel Reviews.
 If you visit that page, you’ll find a list of every single resort review we have available.